 I can’t turn a Kia into a Formula 1 race car.
 Likewise, you cannot somehow magically bolt on a security solution to existing legacy products to make them secure.
 Yet there are organizations who will sell you all kinds of tools that claim to accomplish this.

 The only answer to legacy products is to dispose of them properly and buy new, secure products.
 This will encourage manufacturers to create secure products in the first place.
-Consumer Reports is going to start rating product by security, so that may help the consumer awareness of a device’s state of security (or “insecurity”) as well.
+Consumer Reports is going to start including security in their product ratings, so that may help the consumer awareness of a device’s level of security (or lack thereof!) as well.

 Don’t allow yourself to get into a conversation about securing legacy devices; it will never end!